Rothesay

-Rothesay (/ˈrɒθsi/ ROTH-see; Baile Bhòid /gd/) is the principal town on the Isle of Bute, in the council area of Argyll and Bute, Scotland.
-It lies along the coast of the Firth of Clyde.
+Rothesay (/ˈrɒθsi/ ROTH-see; Baile Bhòid /gd/) is a coastal town in Argyll and Bute, Scotland.
+It is the main town on the Isle of Bute, and it is situated along the coast of the Firth of Clyde.
+It had a population of 4,207 in 2022.

 It can be reached by a Caledonian MacBrayne ferry from Wemyss Bay, which also offers an onward rail link to Glasgow Central Station.
 At the centre of the town is the 13th-century ruin Rothesay Castle, unique in Scotland for its circular plan.

 Etymology

 In modern Scottish Gaelic, Rothesay is known as Baile Bhòid, meaning 'town of Bute'.
 The English-language name, which was written as Rothersay in 1321, Rosay around 1400, and Rothissaye around 1500, originally referred to the castle.
 Since the castle was surrounded by a moat connected to the sea, the name may have originally meant 'Rother's Isle' (the Old Norse suffix -ey means "isle"), or it may be an alteration of the Gaelic word rath, meaning 'fort'.